stuartjnelson/northern-badger-11ty-blog/README.md

 - [ ] create a way to filter blog posts by tag
 - [ ] write blog post on upgrading blog
 - [ ] get inline CSS working again
+- [ ] Share a counter on the readme and inital manager article about how im getting on with my 10 blog posts